karl-zylinski/karl-zylinski.github.io/content/posts/dynamic-arrays-and-arenas.md

 number2 allocated at address 0x206B51F7050 (2227831795792)
 ```

-As you can see `number1` is allocated at the start of the arena's memory block.
+As you can see `number1` has the same address as the first byte of the arena's memory block: It sits right at the beginning of the arena's memory block.
 The address of `number2` is `8` bytes after `number1`.
-That's because `number1` is of type `int`, which needs 8 bytes of memory.

 ![Shows how number1 and number2 end up one-after-the other in the arena's memory, each takes 8 bytes](/arena-mistakes/arena_memory.png)

 What we can understand from this is that this arena allocates in a _linear_ fashion.
 The things we allocate go into the arena's memory block one-after-another, in the order they are allocated.
+The size of an `int` is `8` bytes (on 64 bit machines), so `number2` ends up `8` bytes from the start of the arena, right after `number1`.

 Note that it is _not_ possible to do `free(number1)` or `free(number2)`.
 That will just return the error `Mode_Not_Implemented`.
 You can only deallocate everything in the arena, not individual parts of it.
 This makes sense, since the arena is meant for _things that have the same lifetime_.
-In this case you deallocate arena by deleting the memory block itself:
+In the case of `mem.Arena`, you deallocate arena by deleting the memory block itself:

 ```
 delete(arena_mem)